 Columbo gets on the case of a psychiatrist who uses hypnosis to deadly effect.
-Spoilers.

 When Nadia’s husband discovers the affair he forces a confrontation.
 Collier steps in to defend Nadia, killing Mr Donner in the process.

 A blind man hears Collier leaving the Donner home on the night of the murder.
 Columbo tracks him down and introduces him to Collier as an eye witness who can place Collier at the scene of the crime.

-Collier incriminates himself because there’s (probably) no way he’d know the witness was blind unless he was at crime scene at the time of the murder.
+Collier incriminates himself because there’s (probably) no way he could know the witness was blind unless he was at crime scene at the time of the murder.

 Just one more thing…

-Columbo’s gift for manipulation is the secret of his success: he uses clumsy ineptitude to mask a razor-sharp intellect.
-My theory is that we never actually get to see Columbo’s ‘true’ character.
+Columbo’s gift for manipulation is the secret of his success.
+His clumsy ineptitude masks a razor-sharp intellect.
+My theory is that we never actually see Columbo’s ‘true’ character.